 Ask parents to come help with cooking classes.
 If parents cannot help, turn to community groups or colleges.
-Many community clubs and organizations, such as Kiwanis clubs, church groups, and Lions clubs, focus on helping in schools and are eager to find volunteer opportunities.
-You can also connect with college students through school's service learning offices.
-Consider ASAP a resource, too.
+Many community clubs and organizations, such as Kiwanis Clubs, church groups, Lions Clubs, focus on helping in schools and are eager to find volunteer opportunities.
+You can also connect with college students through the service learning offices at colleges.
+Consider ASAP a resource too.
 We're connected to lots of individuals who are eager to help in the classroom.
-Hands-on activities are possible in the classroom when you have extra people to help with set up, supervision, and clean up.
+Hands on activities are possible in the classroom when you have extra people to help with set up, supervision, and clean up.